 - Video Tagging & Meta-Data Extraction: Extracts meta-data from sports videos using techniques like Optical Character Recognition (OCR), Speech-to-Text and Face Recognition, to identify players, teams, sports, tournament and venue details.

-- Contextual Advertising: Displays product ads for sports merchandise items based on which teams are seen playing in the sports video.
+- Contextual Advertising: Displays product ads for sports merchandise and memorabilia based on which teams or players are seen in sports videos.

 Projects on Raspberry Pi, Alexa & Wearable devices –